Teyu/Tetris-SDL-game/README.md

 ## Unit Tests (under construction)

 To build the unit tests you have to set the TETRIS_BUILD_TESTS flag (for example: "cmake -DTETRIS_BUILD_TESTS = ON").
-Now type "make test or simply run the created executable TetrisUnitTests to run the unit tests.
+Now type "make test" or simply run the created executable TetrisUnitTests to run the unit tests.